Last updated on Oct 14, 2019

-Unfortunately, recorded music is no better.
-Often recorded music is compressed during production.
+Unfortunately, recorded music is often compressed during production.
 When listened to through a hearing aid, the music is compressed again which causes more distortion.

 As reported in the Journal of the American Academy of Audiology, a study by Leek, et al indicated that audiologists should be aware that 25-30% of hearing aid users may have difficulty listening to music with digital hearing aids.
 A study performed by the University of Colorado Boulder suggests that less sophisticated hearing aids may be more compatible with listening to music.